steqeq/0000/docs/understand/file_reorg.md

 |______________________________________________________|
 ```

-## ROCm File Reorganization Transition Plan
+## ROCm FHS Reorganization: Backward Compatibility

-New file organization for ROCm was first introduced ROCm v5.2 release.
-Backward
-compatibility was in place to make sure users had a chance to change their
-applications using ROCm.
-ROCm has moved header files and libraries to its new
-location as indicated in the above structure and included symbolic-link and
+The FHS file organization for ROCm was first introduced in the ROCm v5.2 release.
+Backward compatibility was implemented to make sure users could still run their ROCm applications while transitioning to FHS.
+ROCm has moved header files and libraries to their new locations as indicated in the above structure and included symbolic-link and
-wrapper header files in its old location for backward compatibility.
+wrapper header files in their old location for backward compatibility.
+The following sections detail ROCm backward compatibility implementation for wrapper header files, executable files, library files and CMake config files.

 ### Wrapper header files